BitcoinSchema/1sat-ordinals/readme/faq.md

 ## Why not use Stas?

 Stas scripts are larger than ordinals.
 Both systems ultimately require some level of indexer-based validation, and both can use OP_RETURN based token data.
 Stas protocol has licensing requirements for minting.
-This was something we found to be not suitable to many interested developers.
+This was something some would prefer to avoid.